badicsalex/ar-drivers-rs/README.md

 This repository contains is a simplified Rust SDK for the following glasses:

-* XREAL Air, Air 2, and Air 2 Pro
+* XREAL Air, Air 2, Air 2 Pro and Air 2 Ultra
 * XREAL Light
 * Rokid Air
 * Rokid Max